marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 ### MARCH

 Our Wunder Women campaign was released in celebration of International Women's Day and the #womenintech who make our company great!

+If you're a woman in tech (or you'd like to become one) and you're looking for new opportunities, check out our careers page [here.](https://www.wundermobility.com/careers/)

 ***